Reginald Pole: Later years

-The death of Edward VI on 6 July 1553 and the accession of Mary I to the throne of England hastened Pole's return from exile, as a papal legate to England (which he served as until 1557).
-In 1554, Cardinal Pole came to England to receive the kingdom back into the Catholic fold.
-However, Queen Mary I and Emperor Charles V delayed him until 20 November 1554, due to apprehension that Pole might oppose Mary's forthcoming marriage to Charles's son, Philip of Spain.
+The death of Edward VI on 6 July 1553 and the accession of Mary I to the throne of England hastened Pole's return from exile, as a papal legate to England (which he remained until 1557) with a view to receiving the kingdom back into the Catholic fold.
+However, Queen Mary I and Emperor Charles V delayed his arrival in the country until 20 November 1554, due to concerns that Pole might oppose Mary's forthcoming marriage to Charles's son, Philip of Spain.
+It was only after the marriage was safely out of the way, that the English parliament finally set about repealing his attainder on November 22, 1554.
+Pole opened his papal commission and presented his legatine credentials before Philip & Mary and the assembled members of Parliament at the Palace of Whitehall on November 27, 1554, delivering a notable oration before them.
+Among the dignitaries in attendance was Stephen Gardiner, Bishop of Winchester and Lord Chancellor of England, the most prominent Catholic minister in England, who would steer the restoration of Catholicism through parliament in January 1555.

-As Papal Legate, Pole negotiated a papal dispensation allowing the new owners of confiscated former monastic lands to retain them, and in return Parliament enabled the Revival of the Heresy Acts in January 1555.
-This revived former measures against heresy: the letters patent of 1382 of Richard II, an Act of 1401 of Henry IV, and an Act of 1414 of Henry V. All of these had been repealed under Henry VIII and Edward VI.
+As papal legate, Pole negotiated a papal dispensation allowing the new owners of confiscated former monastic lands to retain these.
+In return for this concession, Parliament then enabled the Revival of the Heresy Acts in January 1555.
+This revived former measures against heresy: the letters patent of 1382 of Richard II, the Suppression of Heresy Act 1400 (2 Hen.
+4. c.
+15) of Henry IV, and the Suppression of Heresy Act 1414 (2 Hen.
+5. Stat.
+1. c.
+7) of Henry V. All of these had been repealed under Henry VIII and Edward VI.
 On 13 November 1555, Thomas Cranmer was officially deprived of the See of Canterbury.
-The Pope appointed Pole a cardinal-priest and administrator of the See of Canterbury on 11 December 1555.
+The Pope promoted Pole to the rank of cardinal-priest and made him administrator of the See of Canterbury on 11 December 1555.

-Under Mary's rule, Pole, whose attainder was reversed in 1554, was finally ordained as a priest on 20 March 1556 and consecrated as archbishop of Canterbury two days later, an office he would hold until his death.
-He was also chancellor of both Oxford and Cambridge universities in 1555 and 1555/1556 respectively.
+Pole was finally ordained a priest on 20 March 1556 and consecrated a bishop two days later, becoming archbishop of Canterbury. an office he would hold until his death.
+In 1555 and 1555/1556 respectively he also became chancellor of both Oxford and Cambridge universities.
 As well as his religious duties, he was in effect the Queen's chief minister and adviser.
 Many former enemies, including Cranmer, signed recantations affirming their religious belief in transubstantiation and papal supremacy.
 Despite this, which should have absolved them under Mary's own Revival of the Heresy Acts, the Queen could not forget their responsibility for the annulment of her mother's marriage.